100+ Popular Hungarian Surnames Or Last Names, With Meanings

 44. Kalmar

-Kalmar is an occupational name for ‘shopkeeper or merchant’,’ and it also has a Germanic origin.
+Kalmar is an occupational name for ‘shopkeeper or merchant’.
+It is also one of the popular German last names.

 45. Kardos